feathr-ai/feathr/docs/dev_guide/contribution_guide.md

 If you are willing to learn, no problem at all!

 You can ping your questions in the community Slack channel and Feathr developers will give you more guidance.
 For example:
-* "I am not familiar with Scala, but I want to start to contirbute to Scala code.
+* "I am not familiar with Scala, but I want to start to contribute to Scala code.
 Can someone give me some guidance?"
 * "I am not sure how to setup the cluster and test my code.
 Can someone help me out?"

 ## My pull request(PR) requires testing against the database or cluster that I dont' have, how can i fix this?
 (We are still working on this.
 Stay tuned.)

-## Technical Architecutre
+## Technical Architecture
 Feathr contains multiple components so you can learn and contribute to various things:
 * Python Feathr Client
   * This is the client users use to interact with most of our API.
 Mostly written in Python.